 Curved monitors have been around for a while now and prices have fallen to a reasonable consumer level and a number of big time manufacturers, including Samsung and LG, have thrown their substantial weight behind the technology.
-The manufactures are pretty adamant that curved TV screens are the next generation, but what’s holding them back?
+The manufactures are pretty adamant that curved TV screens are the next generation and they’ll be what we watch our Star Trek on!
+But what’s holding them back?

 Well, they say there’s no smoke without fire and concerns about curved screens have yet to be really answered.
 So, what are the potential issues with curved TVs and monitors for would-be users, and what benefits do you they actually bring?

 Here’s a quick guide to the pros and cons of curved monitors.

 Acer 31.5″ Full HD Curved Monitor – £199.98

 (was £249.99 – save £50.01)